Warehouse Market Snapshot

-In Germany warehousing space rents continue to rise as demand stays strong and fewer places are available.
-Slightly weaker economic environment, particularly in the industrial sector, has not been reflected in the logistics market.
+Will rents fall or continue to rise in 2021?
+Prices grow so fast because demand stays strong and fewer places are available.
+Slightly weaker economic environment, particularly in the industrial sector, has not been reflected in the logistics market, more specifically contrast logistics market.
 For example, in 2019 rents rose ca 5% in major logistics areas (reaching 6.2 EUR /m2).
 Biggest increase can be observed in Berlin, where rents in central locations currently stand at 7.2 EUR /m2 (+11%).
 Other cities with noticable price increases include Hamburg (7.2 EUR/m2, +9%), Cologne (5.4 EUR/m2, +6%) and Frankurt (6.6 EUR/m2, +5%).
 Rents have remained stable only in Munich and Düsseldorf (REF: BNP Paribas, Logistics Market Germany, Oct 2019)

 Supporting Trends: eCommerce and e-Mobility

-Slowdown in the industrial sector is being balanced out with the growth of eCommerce and investments in the transition to e-mobility.
-Both of these trends have long-term impact on the logistics market in general but also specifically the warehousing market.
+Slowdown in the industrial sector is being balanced out with the growth of eCommerce in Germany, investments in the transition to e-mobility and takeup of innovative services like Waredock on-demand warehousing.
+These trends have long-term impact on the logistics market in general but also specifically the warehousing market.

 The main logistics regions in Germany are Hamburg, Berlin, Hannover, Münster, Bremen, Leipzig, Kassel, Düsseldorf, Frankfurt, Nuremberg, Mannheim, Karlsruhe, Stuttgart, Munich.